SpaceShaman/ORMagic/docs/Usage/deleting-updating.md

     ALTER TABLE user ADD COLUMN email TEXT;
     ```

-There are some restrictions on updating tables:
+!!! warning "There are some restrictions on updating tables"

     - The new column cannot have `unique` or `primary_key` set to `True`.
     - The new column needs to have a default value or set as optional.
     - You can rename, drop and add multiple columns at once but you cannot mix this tree operations in one call.